A Fugitive from Sanity

 A house.
 Someone’s looking for me and I need to hide.
 Mohamed, my supervisor at work, is there to aid me.
-He doesn’t say much, the gist of it is I can’t afford to be found.
+He doesn’t say much.
+The gist of it is that I can’t afford to be found.
 It’s dangerous.
 We find a closet and I try to conceal myself behind the door, but I’m not skinny enough.
 Me, not skinny enough!
-After fiddling with some cloth drapes randomly hanging in the said closet, Mohamed concludes that I cannot effectively hide there, so we must run.
+After fiddling with some drapes randomly hanging in the said closet, Mohamed concludes that I cannot effectively hide there, so we must run.

 Next we gain entrance to a strange fortress by way of a white sheet draped over our heads.
 I walk behind, blind, effectively concealed as the hunch on Mohamed’s back.
 Luckily, no one realizes that Mohamed isn’t a hunchback, and we continue stealthily undetected.
 The fortress, I realize, is actually an elaborate indoor waterworks theme park akin to Wild Waves, complete with cylindrical green and blue tubes reaching up into black oblivion.
 It’s also where I work.

 In the back of my mind, I know I am being pursued for some unspeakable crime.
 What have I done?
 What did I fail to do?
 Will I get suspended, or worse, will they kill me?
 Mohamed doesn’t know, but his time is fleeting.
 I’m on my own now.
 Good luck.